MajorGlip/Jonathan-Ball-AI-Portfolio/Jonathan-Ball-AI-Portfolio/ComputerVision-ITAI1378/Project1-Pill-Classifier/README.md

 ## Problem Statement

 Medication errors are one of the most common and preventable causes of patient harm in healthcare settings.
 Misidentification of pills — especially among visually similar tablets and capsules — poses a real risk to patient safety.
-As a former pharmacy technician, I experienced firsthand how critical accurate pill identification is.
+As a pharmacy technician, I experienced firsthand how critical accurate pill identification is.

 This project explores whether a Convolutional Neural Network (CNN) can be trained to reliably classify different pill types based on their visual appearance, with the goal of reducing the potential for medication errors.